microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

 The Windows Push Notification Service (WNS) enables third-party developers to send toast, tile, badge, and raw updates from their own cloud service.
 This provides a mechanism to deliver new updates to your users in a power-efficient and dependable way.
-For example, the skype app service can triggering an incoming call toast by Pushing a Payload to the WNS service.
+For example, the Skype app service can trigger an incoming call toast by Pushing a Payload to the WNS service.
 Push is generally used for time critical events that require immediate user/developer action.

+For more details see:

 -   [The Push notification WinRT Public APIs](https://docs.microsoft.com/uwp/api/windows.networking.pushnotifications?view=winrt-19041)
     Defines the classes that encapsulate Push notifications.
 (UWP and Win32)
 -   [The Windows Push Notification Services (WNS) Overview](https://docs.microsoft.com/windows/uwp/design/shell/tiles-and-notifications/windows-push-notification-services--wns--overview)
-    Defines how an app today can subscribe to Push Notifications and send a payload down to the corresponding client.
+    Defines how an app can subscribe to Push Notifications and send a payload down to the corresponding client.

 The below diagram is an illustration of the overall Push Flow that we have today: